kjmakwana/rusty_math/README.md

 # rusty_math

-This is a Rust library for mathematical operations.
+This is a Rust library for mathematical, statistical and machine learning operations.

+## Version 0.5.0
+New version now supports Gaussian Naive Bayes and Logistic Regression models.
+See detailed documentation in 'naive_bayes' and 'linear' modules respectively.

 ## Features